-To help your child understand reading assignments, take breaks to talk about what complements the information in the text.
+To help your child understand reading assignments, take breaks to talk about what complements the information in the information in the text.
 Notice how the visuals reinforce the meaning.
 For example, ask, "Why do you think that character looks sad?"
 "Why did the author include this chart?"